rickbusarow/Doks/README.md

       // where '$1' is the group id, '$2' is the artifact id,
       // and 'CURRENT_VERSION' is just some variable. replacement = "$1:$2:$CURRENT_VERSION"
     }

-    // Define a rule used in updating.
-    // This rule's name corresponds to the name used in documentation. rule("brachiosaurus") {
-      replacement = sourceCode(
-        fqName = "com.example.dino.sauropod.samples.BrachiosaurusSample.doTheDino",
-        bodyOnly = false,
-        codeBlockLanguage = "kotlin"
-      )
-    }
   }
 }